cdavila21/Azure-VM-Connectivity-/README.md

 </p>

 <h1>VPN - Prerequisites and Installation</h1>
-In this section, we will explore Virtual Private Networks (VPNs) and their role in securing remote connections within a network infrastructure.<br />
+This section covers Virtual Private Networks (VPNs) and how they help protect remote connections within a network environment.<br />

 <h2>Environments and Technologies Used</h2>